Gregg Jefferies

-Gregory Scott Jefferies (born August 1, 1967) is an American former infielder/outfielder in Major League Baseball who had a 14-year career from 1987 to 2000.
+Gregory Scott Jefferies (born August 1, 1967) is an American former infielder and outfielder in Major League Baseball who had a 14-year career from 1987 to 2000.
 He played for six MLB teams, primarily the New York Mets and Philadelphia Phillies.
 He was a highly touted prospect who became the first two-time winner of the Baseball America Minor League Player of the Year Award.
 In 2017, Baseball America called him their most highly regarded prospect until Andruw Jones.
 He went on to become a two-time All-Star.

 Early life

 Jefferies was born in Burlingame, California.
 His father, the baseball coach at Parkside Junior High School in San Bruno, California, developed Jefferies as a baseball player by pushing him through an intense workout eight hours per day, six days per week, which involved, among other things, swinging a baseball bat underwater.
 Jefferies attended Junípero Serra High School in San Mateo, California, where he played baseball and football.
 While he was in high school, his brother played baseball at the University of San Francisco.
 Jefferies initially committed to play both college baseball and football at Cal State Fullerton after high school.